jorishr/notes-on-javascript/_basics/program_structure/lexical_scoping.md

 }
 override();		//-> 'overridden'
 ```
 If you redeclare a global variable inside a function scope it is not overridden but SHADOWED.
-By redeclaring a variable with the same name as in the outer scope a new variable is created with a different value.
+By re-declaring a variable with the same name as in the outer scope a new variable is created with a different value.
 ```js
 var global = 'global';
 function shadow(){